ENGAGE HELP CENTER

 Engage also supports several additional constructs.

-Constant values: Defined in the Constants section these values can be used in calculations.
-You can access these values via the Constant construct in the Operations list.
+b) Defined in the Constants section these values can be used in calculations within the Constant/Question construct in the Operations list.

 If-statements: Use to return numeric values based on logical expressions.
 For example, you can use an If statement to check conditions and return a result accordingly.